Nio Ko Bokk — surfer at golden sunset, Dakar

 Surfer silhouette, Dakar

 David Nivison handled the offline edit, working from the structural blueprint the plan had established.
-Tim Weyer came in for the online cut, titles, and festival delivery polish.
-Graham Hunt graded in DaVinci Resolve, executing the three-act colour arc.
+Tim Weyer came in for the online cut, titles, and festival delivery.
+Graham Hunt graded in DaVinci Resolve.
 Welcome Park Studio completed sound design and mix.

 Remote pipeline